MehdiZare/dev-guide/CI_CD.md

    - Deployed after approval and merge to `main`
    - Requires manual approval for critical changes

+One of our teams experimented with direct-to-production deployments but reverted after several incidents.
+The staging validation step caught approximately 15% of issues that would have impacted production.

 ### Environment Variables

 Store environment-specific variables as GitHub repository secrets: